mslee2129/coursework-1-mslee2129/comp0035_coursework1.md

 ### Methodology (or combination) selected
 CRISP-DM
 ### Selection criteria and justification of selection
+For this project, I wanted to focus more on the data science aspect of the

 ## Definition of the business need
 ### Problem definition
-Doing business: Different countries offer different environments for a business to thrive, and it is difficult to identify what countries offer the most potential growth of a business.
+Doing business: Different countries offer different environments for a business to thrive, and it is often difficult to identify what countries offer the most potential growth of a business.
 If a company chooses poorly when moving to another country, it may result in severe financial losses.
 It is essential for a business to choose to expand to a country that would maximise its revenue.
+Given a set of 63 indicators and how a country scores in those indicators across the years, recommendations will be made on the next steps to take for a business.
+(I think I still need to specify on what the business actually is)
 ### Target audience

 ### Questions to be answered using the dataset